sandialabs/toyplot/docs/contributing.rst

 Test Coverage
 -------------

-When you run the test suite with nose, it also automatically generates code coverage statistics.
-To see the coverage results, open `toyplot/.cover/index.html` in a web browser.
+When you run the test suite with `regression.py`, it also automatically generates code coverage statistics.
+To see the coverage results, open `.cover/index.html` in a web browser.

 Building the Documentation
 --------------------------